Emir Abdelkader: 1836–1837: General Bugeaud, Treaty of Tafna

-France's response was to step up its military campaign, and under new commanders the French won several important encounters including the 1836 Battle of Sikkak.
-But political opinion in France was becoming ambivalent towards Algeria, with a political desire to end the conflict General Thomas Robert Bugeaud was "authorized to use all means to induce Abd el-Kader to make overtures of peace".
+In the spring of 1836, fresh reinforcements arrived to bolster the Army of Africa, now led by General Thomas Robert Bugeaud.
+The first clash between the two armies took place in July 1836 on the banks of the Sikkak; it ended in a clear French victory.
+But political opinion in France was becoming ambivalent towards Algeria, and with a desire to end the conflict, General Bugeaud was "authorized to use all means to induce Abd el-Kader to make overtures of peace".
 The result, after protracted negotiations, was the Treaty of Tafna, signed on 30 May 1837.
-This treaty gave even more control of interior portions of Algeria to Abdelkader.
-Abdelkader thus won control of all of Oran Province and extended his reach to the neighbouring province of Titteri and beyond.
+This treaty gave even more control of interior portions of Algeria to Abdelkader, who won control of all of Oran Province, the neighbouring province of Titteri, and even beyond.